 Puerto Jimenez is the main town of the Osa Peninsula on the Southwestern coast of Costa Rica.
 Puerto (port in Spanish) Jimenez (a common Spanish surname) is located right on the Golfo Dulce which translates to Sweet Golf.
 To get to town you can take a ferry, an airplane from San Jose, the Costa Rican capital, or a bus.
 I made my way to Puerto Jimenez by bus from San Jose and when leaving we took a ferry to Golfito and then taxis and buses to the border with Panama.
-For more information about transportation in Costa Rica and Panama, definitely read through Off The Grid Traveler.

 Here are some Puerto Jimenez facts:

 - the best town to reach Corcovado National Park

 - a few places to get tasty smoothies

 - you can take a boat and then a few vans and local buses from here to Panama

 - locals drive or huge pickups and jeeps, or motorbikes

 - many cows and horses around the road

 - you can easily hitchhike here, it’s safe

 - as it’s a small town, everyone know everything about everyone else, or at least they think so, so talking about others is very normal in here